Icosa-dev/Alzipar-Dictionary/Rules/Orthography/LatinScript.md

 # Alżapar Orthography: Latin Script

 The standard orthography for the language calls for the use of the Latin script.
-The following is the Latin alphabet for the language along with the names of the letters and their IPA mappings:
+The following is the Latin alphabet for the language along with IPA values for each letter:

 |   Letter   |   IPA   |
 |------------|---------|